eamigo86/graphene-django-extras/README.md

   2. Allows to define DjangoRestFramework serializers based Mutations.
   3. Allows use Directives on Queries and Fragments.

-**NOTE:** Subscription support was moved to [graphene-django-subscriptions](https://github.com/eamigo86/graphene-django-subscriptions) due incompatibility with subscriptions on graphene-django>=2.0
+**NOTE:** Subscription support was moved to [graphene-django-subscriptions](https://github .com/eamigo86/graphene-django-subscriptions).

 ## Installation